derektypist/semantic-html5-spa/README.md

 In the computing section, there are 3 articles - skills, screenshots and links to professional associations.

+As a user, I want skills to be divided into Front End, Back End and Other Skills.

 As a user, I want the screenshot to be no larger than its original width.

 I want the links to professional organisations to be coloured green.
 It changes to orange on hover.
+When I click on a link, the link opens in a new window without leaving the web page.

 In the music section, a table is provided.